Disease initiation

 2026

-IEEE Reviews in Biomedical Engineering · with Georgia S. Brennan, Julia Kate Brynildsen, Michael X. Henderson, Yasser Iturria-Medina, and Dani S. Bassett
+IEEE Reviews in Biomedical Engineering · Christoffer G. Alexandersen, Georgia S. Brennan, Julia Kate Brynildsen, Michael X. Henderson, Yasser Iturria-Medina, Dani S. Bassett

 2026

-bioRxiv preprint · with Julia Kate Brynildsen, Alice Prigent, Massimiliano Tamborrino, Anastasia Mantziou, Kevin Kurgat, Michael X. Henderson, and Dani S. Bassett
+bioRxiv preprint · Christoffer G. Alexandersen, Julia Kate Brynildsen, Alice Prigent, Massimiliano Tamborrino, Anastasia Mantziou, Kevin Kurgat, Michael X. Henderson, Dani S. Bassett

-Brain · with Dani S. Bassett, Alain Goriely, and Pavanjit Chaggar
+Brain · Christoffer G. Alexandersen, Dani S. Bassett, Alain Goriely, Pavanjit Chaggar

 2024

-Journal of Mathematical Biology · with Alain Goriely and Christian Bick
+Journal of Mathematical Biology · Christoffer G. Alexandersen, Alain Goriely, Christian Bick

 2024

-Network Neuroscience · with Linda Douw, Mona L.M.
-Zimmermann, Christian Bick, and Alain Goriely
+Network Neuroscience · Christoffer G. Alexandersen, Linda Douw, Mona L.M.
+Zimmermann, Christian Bick, Alain Goriely

 2023

-Journal of the Royal Society Interface · with Willem de Haan, Christian Bick, and Alain Goriely
+Journal of the Royal Society Interface · Christoffer G. Alexandersen, Willem de Haan, Christian Bick, Alain Goriely

 Background

-I am currently a Postdoctoral Researcher at the Complex Systems Lab at UPenn, led by Prof. Dani Bassett.
+I am currently a Postdoctoral Researcher in the Complex Systems Lab at the Wu Tsai Institute, Yale University, led by Prof. Dani Bassett.

+Previously, I was a Postdoctoral Researcher in Bioengineering at the University of Pennsylvania from 2024 to 2026, under the mentorship of Prof. Dani Bassett.
 I completed my PhD in Mathematics at the University of Oxford under Prof. Alain Goriely and Prof. Christian Bick, funded by Aker Scholarship.
-Before that, I completed my MSc in Biotechnology at NTNU under Prof. Eivind Almaas.
+Before that, I completed my MSc in Computational Biology at NTNU under Prof. Eivind Almaas.